Stories of Impact

 Fatima arrived in the United States from Syria confused and afraid because no one in her family spoke or understood any English.
 Her handbag containing their social security and green cards was stolen and she felt lost and alone with no one to help or advise her about how to recover them.
 Another refugee woman introduced her to TMWF’s Women and Refugee Advocacy Program and she was able replace all of her stolen identification and was introduced to ESL, life skills, financial literacy and parenting classes.
 She received help enrolling her daughters in school, how to fill out applications, schedule appointments and follow up with their schools, teachers and doctors.

-Fatima was able to began pursuing her dream of becoming a lawyer to empower women and be a voice for the voiceless.
+Fatima was able to begin pursuing her dream of becoming a lawyer to empower women and be a voice for the voiceless.

 Ariana was a victim of both physical and emotional abuse.
 Though allowed to work, her husband took all her money, limited her access to food, and denied her a key to the house.
 Every day she would catch a bus to work and then walk back home.
 With little nutrition, high stress and exertion, the exhaustion caught up with her and one day she passed out.
 She was sent to the hospital, and it was there that she contacted TMWF.